rohdelab/parametric-signal-estimation/README.md

-# parametric-signal-estimation
+# Parametric Signal Estimation Using the Cumulative Distribution Transform
-Parametric Signal Estimation Using the CDT
+Parametric Signal Estimation using the CDT